haileytapia/portfolio/DiscordUserGuide.md

 ### Open a server

-In the navigation pane, select a server from the server list to open it in the chat window and access the channels within it.
-More information about channels is provided [later in this section](#channels).
+Select a server from the navigation pane to open the server in the chat window and access the channels within it.
+For information about the navigation pane/chat window and channels, see the [User interface](#user-interface) and [Channels](#channels) sections of this guide.

 ### Join a server